avilleret/Gem-wiki/How-to-build-Gem-on-Microsoft-Windows-(MINGW).md

  - mingw32-gcc-g++
  - msys-base

-also make sure you have the following **dev** package installed
+also make sure you have the following *dev* package installed

   - mingw32-pthreads-w32

 I have used the default installation target, which will install everything to `C:\MinGW\`.
-Since we need the *MinGW Shell* (which I find installed as  `C:\MinGW\msys\1.0\msys.bat`), I created a shortcut from my desktop to the batch-file.
+Since we need the *MinGW Shell* (which I find installed as `C:\MinGW\msys\1.0\msys.bat`), I created a shortcut from my desktop to that batch-file.

-MinGW automatically mounts the windows drives.
+MinGW automatically mounts the W32 drives.
 Therefore my Pd-installation is visible as

      /c/Programme/pd